 The class of drugs methamphetamine belongs to falls under the DEA’s Schedule I classification.
 This means that, because meth and other amphetamines have such a high abuse potential, they’re tightly controlled.
 Possession of a Schedule I substance without a prescription is a felony punishable by substantial fines and imprisonment.
 First-time offenders, depending on the amount possessed and where the arrest occurred, may receive only several years’ probation with court-ordered rehab and drug testing.

-Methamphetamine suppresses appetite, reduces the need for sleep and dramatically increases energy expenditure.
+Meth use symptoms suppress appetite, reduce the need for sleep and dramatically increas energy expenditure.
 Many meth addicts eat infrequently and tend to eat nutrient-poor foods when they do.
 They may also go for days at a time without sleep, all the while burning energy that they aren’t replacing.

 These combined factors can take a toll on the body very quickly.
 This is why meth use is classically associated with a gaunt, haggard appearance.
 Chronic meth use overburdens the body, causing it to age prematurely.
 In addition, because meth causes sensations like bugs crawling under the skin, many abusers pick themselves to the point of leaving wounds.